Using Sudo to Impersonate Other Accounts¶

 Introduction¶

 Sudo is a module that enables privileged runtime calls to be dispatched when called from the Sudo account.
 Sudo is sometimes colloquially referred to as a superuser or god-like account.
-This allows you to perform privileged actions while managing your appchain, such as impersonating other accounts.
+This allows you to perform privileged actions while managing your network, such as impersonating other accounts.

 In this guide, you'll learn how to use Sudo to impersonate other accounts.
 For example, this guide will use the Sudo account to pose as an arbitrary account and transfer funds from said account.